scotthesterberg/JFrog-Cloud-Installers/Ansible/collection/README.md

 ## Vars Required
 The following Vars must be configured.

-### all vars
-* ansible_user: The SSH user to access the hosts. eg. "ubuntu"
-* ansible_ssh_private_key_file: The SSH key to use. eg. "/Users/jefff/.ssh/jeff-ec2-us-east.pem"

 ### databsase vars
 * db_users: This is a list of database users to create. eg. db_users: - { db_user: "artifactory", db_password: "Art1fAct0ry" }